Kruna1Pate1/WeatherFX/README.md

 ## About WeatherFX

-WeatherFx is written in Java and fxml.
-It gives current weather of given city.
+WeatherFx is created in JavaFX whcih peovide current weather for any city.
+It uses [openweathermap](http://openweathermap.org/ "OpenWeatherMap") api for fetching data.

 ---